callstack/react-native-testing-library/website/docs/API.md

 Unmounts React trees that were mounted with `render`.

+> Please note that this is done automatically if the testing framework you're using supports the `afterEach` global (like mocha, Jest, and Jasmine).
+If not, you will need to do manual cleanups after each test.

 For example, if you're using the `jest` testing framework, then you would need to use the `afterEach` hook like so:

 ```jsx